Student Art Installation and Exhibition Policy

 - All art shall be installed in a manner that does not impede the flow of traffic.

-- The student artist(s) is responsible for the installation and the removal of the art piece.
+- The student artist(s) is responsible for the installation and the removal of the art piece(s).

 - The Library is not responsible for the safety of artwork and will not be responsible for any damage.

-- Requests to display student artwork in the Library should be make a minimum of two weeks in advance.
-Requests should be directed to the Associate Dean of the Library.
+- Requests to exhibit student artwork in the Library should be make a minimum of two weeks in advance.
+Requests should be directed to the Assistant Dean of the Library.

 - The Library reserves the right to deny requests to exhibit artwork.